drhsqlite/pikchr/doc/userman.md

 center of the cylinder.
 This is what we want.
 You could also write "`first cylinder.s`" if you want.

-The "until even with" phrase is not found in legacy-PIC.
-In that system, you would have to do some extra math to figure out the distance for yourself.
-Perhaps something like:
+The "until even with" phrase is not found in the original version of PIC.
+In that system, you would have to do some extra math to figure out the distance for yourself, something like
 "`then right (1st cylinder.s.x - 1st box.s.x)`".
 We think the
 "until even with" phrase is easier to use and understand.

 The final phrase in the "arrow" statement is
 "`then to first cylinder.s`".
-This phrase tells the arrow to go from wherever it is at the moment, directly to the ".s" corner of the cylinder.
+This phrase tells the arrow to go from wherever it is at the moment directly to the ".s" anchor of the cylinder.

 # The Advantage Of Relative Layout

-Notice that our sample diagram contains no coordinates and only one hard-coded distance (the "down 1cm" in the arrow).
+Notice that our sample diagram contains no coordinates and only one hard-coded distance, the "down 1cm" bit in the "arrow" statement.
 The script is written in such a way that the script-writer does not have to do a lot of distance calculation.
 The layout compensates automatically.